The Beginner’s Guide to Tempo Run Training

 How Many Calories Do You Burn Running?

-The most common figure is that running a mile burns about 100 calories.
+Most experts say that running a mile burns about 100 calories

-But here’s the thing—this is just a ballpark figure, and the actual number can vary widely depending on several key factors.
-These include:
+But that’s just an estimate; the actual number can vary a lot depending on a few key factors.

 1. Your Weight